Search Contact us عربي

 Implications Often higher cost due to extended hospital stays and intensive treatments.
 Generally, it is more cost-effective, reducing the financial burden on the patient and insurer.

 Complementary Both work together to provide holistic coverage.
 Inpatient covers major incidents, while outpatient addresses routine and preventive care.
+A balanced combination ensures comprehensive health coverage, addressing a wide range of medical needs.

 Pros and Cons of Inpatient and Outpatient Services